Miha87/phd_mg/README.md

 * **data_prep** - data preparation process (ipynb)
 * **stat_analiza** - statistical analysis of the collected sample (R)
 * **phd_research** - it contains a developed library **phd_lib** based on TF 2
-for easy application of deep learning to video data and scripts in
+for deep learning on video data and scripts in
 which phd_lib was applied during experiments (Py)